bszek213/ml_mlb/README.md

 Machine learning that predicts the outcomes of any MLB game.
 Data are from 2014 - 2023 seasons.
 Current accuracy on test data:
-- Teams that I have a >70% prediction probability: 'KCR', 'OAK', 'ATL'
+- Teams that I have a >70% prediction probability: 'KCR', 'ATL'
-- Regression DNN has a validation MSE of 0.3295
+- Regression DNN has a validation RMSE of 1.15 runs

 ## Usage